-Quality Framework Possible KPIs domains Governance The accreditation authority has implemented a transparent selection process for its governance body Independence The accreditation authority's published processes demonstrate independence in decision making Operational management The accreditation authority has implemented effective systems to regularly monitor and improve its accreditation processes.
+Quality Framework domains Possible KPIs Governance Independence The accreditation authority has implemented a transparent selection process for its governance body The accreditation authority's published processes demonstrate independence in decision making Operational management The accreditation authority has implemented effective systems to regularly monitor and improve its accreditation processes.
 The accreditation authority has an effective risk assessment framework to identify and actively manage risk.
-Accreditation Standards The accreditation authority regularly reviews and updates the accreditation standards Process for accreditation The accreditation authority has implemented systems to evaluate the of programs of study and performance of assessment teams which are used to continuously improve providers its policies and processes for assessor selection, appointment and training.
-Assessment of overseas KPI not developed as only a small number of accreditation authorities undertaking this function. assessing authorities - - Assessment of overseas qualified practitioners The processes for assessing overseas qualified practitioners are based on current evidence and best practice, published and regularly reviewed The accreditation authority has implemented systems to evaluate the performance of assessment processes which are used to continuously improve its policies and processes, including for assessor selection, appointment and training where relevant.
+Accreditation Standards The accreditation authority regularly reviews and updates the accreditation standards Process for accreditation of programs of study and providers The accreditation authority has implemented systems to evaluate the performance of assessment teams which are used to continuously improve its policies and processes for assessor selection, appointment and training.
+Assessment of overseas assessing authorities KPI not developed as only a small number of accreditation authorities undertaking this function.
+Assessment of overseas qualified practitioners The processes for assessing overseas qualified practitioners are based on current evidence and best practice, published and regularly reviewed The accreditation authority has implemented systems to evaluate the performance of assessment processes which are used to continuously improve its policies and processes, including for assessor selection, appointment and training where relevant.
 Stakeholder collaboration The accreditation authority has implemented processes for stakeholder collaboration.
 The accreditation authority has implemented processes for stakeholder consultation and publishing feedback in line with the published National Board consultation process.